 Dr. Marsella has two sons, Ben and John, and resides in Dothan.
 His personal interests include skeet shooting, sailing and woodworking.
 Dr. Marsella and his family are members of the First United Methodist Church, where he is a member of the choir.

-Dr. Michael T. Flanagan is an anesthesiologist and pain management physician specializing in the diagnosis and treatment of acute, chronic pain syndromes.
+Dr. Flanagan is an anesthesiologist and pain management physician specializing in the diagnosis and treatment of acute, chronic pain syndromes.

-Dr. Flanagan is the 2013-2014 President elect for the Medical Association of the State of Alabama, he is MASA's first president from Dothan.
+Dr. Flanagan served as the 2013-2014 President elect for the Medical Association of the State of Alabama.
+He was MASA’s first president from Dothan.

 Dr. Flanagan has been a long-standing voice in Alabama’s medical leadership by serving on the Alabama Board of Medical Examiners, an administrative and regulatory agency of the State of Alabama, and the Medical Licensure Commission of Alabama, a state agency which has the exclusive power and authority to issue, revoke and reinstate all licenses to practice medicine or osteopathy in the State of Alabama.